 Download a copy of my basic self-employed invoice template below.
 Choose which template is the right one for you, depending on whether you are UK VAT registered or not.
 This UK invoice template opens in Gsheets and you’ll need to save a copy to keep for yourself:

 You should only charge for VAT and show VAT if you are VAT registered.

-Now you have your template, you’ll need to customise it so it’s right for your brand and business.
+Now you have your UK invoice template to bill for your work, you’ll need to customise it so it’s right for your brand and business.